AMAAI-Lab/MidiCaps/README.md

-# MidiCaps - A Large-scale Dataset of Caption-annotated MIDI Files
+# MidiCaps: A Large-scale Dataset of Caption-annotated MIDI Files

 <div align="center">
 <a href="https://arxiv.org/abs/2406.02255">Paper</a>,